SvenssonLab@Stanford

 Receptor action and deorphanization

 We are using genetic models to functionally characterize orphan or understudied cell-surface receptors, including a function for the diabetes-associated gene GPR151.
-We are also developing computational structural models to better predict putative receptors for orphan ligands.
+We have also developed computational structural models using AlphaFold to better predict putative receptors for orphan ligands.

 Bielzcyk-Macynska, Nat Comm.
 2022